There are many fellowships and scholarships available to ECE graduate students.

-Students Pursuing an advanced degree in Electrical and Computer Engineering in the area of sustainable energy, including renewable energy, energy efficiency, energy conversion or related areas are invited to submit an application for the Paul Panayotatos Endowed Scholarship.
-Awards up to $5,000 will provide (summer or academic year) research support under the supervision of a research advisor.
+Students pursuing an advanced degree in Electrical and Computer Engineering in the area of sustainable energy, including renewable energy, energy efficiency, energy conversion or related areas are invited to submit an application for the Paul Panayotatos Endowed Scholarship.
+Awards up to $5,000 will provided during summer or academic year as research support under the supervision of a research advisor.

 Applicants must submit by April 25, 2018:

 •A brief summary of the research to be pursued and its impact on sustainable energy or a related area

 •A letter of recommendation from the researcher advisor